- • YouTube Marketing Guide

 - Interesting Stats+

-Coming up with new recipes that will impress everyone you know is a simple mission in 2018.
+Coming up with new recipes that will impress everyone you know is a simple mission.
 You just have to go to YouTube and find the dish you'd like to prepare, but there are thousands of food YouTubers which makes it a bit difficult to decide which ones you should follow.

 Naturally, you shouldn't expect anything but the best from the chefs offering advice on how to prepare a certain dish.
-To help you narrow down the search we've compiled a top ten list of food YouTubers in 2018, that will hopefully help you discover your new favorite meals.
+To help you narrow down the search we've compiled a top ten list of food YouTubers, that will hopefully help you discover your new favorite meals.
 Let's take a peek at most influential food channels on YouTube.

 Eating healthy, delicious meals improves the quality of our lives.
 These YouTube channels may assist you in improving your diet while learning how to prepare dishes that are tasty and nourishing at the same time.